How to Design Your Own Website in 2026

 Etc…

-Think of it as a smart way to help your site get noticed by search engines like Google and Yahoo.
+Think of it as a smart way to help your site get noticed by search engines like Google, AND yes - AI too.

 Let’s start with the first item on that list: choosing a platform.